ethereum/EIPs/EIPS/eip-vnft.md

 ---

 ## Simple Summary
-This standard describes a set of smart contract interfaces, as an extension of ERC-721, makes a NFT semi-fungible, that is: besides its ERC-721 ID property, it has an quantitative property, called 'units', which can be treated as quantities contained in an ERC-721 token.
+This standard describes a set of smart contract interfaces, as an extension of ERC-721, makes an NFT semi-fungible, that is: besides its ERC-721 ID property, it has a quantitative property, called 'units', which can be treated as quantities contained in an ERC-721 token.

 ## Abstract

-VNFT is a kind of ERC-721 compatible NFT, with each token ID represents a single entity.
-However, it has a 'units' property, representing amount contained within the token, since the amount contained in one token is fungible by nature, a single token can be split in to several different tokens, with certain properties maintained unchanged and the sum of the amount of all newly generated tokens eaquals to that of the original one.
-Nevertheless, each VNFT has a 'SLOT' attribute, which means they are logically the same kind of business entities, so that tokens of same slot can be merged together, result in a new token with the amount identical to the sum of the merged ones.
+VNFT is a kind of ERC-721 compatible NFT, with each token ID representing a single entity.
+However, it has a 'units' property, representing the amount contained within the token, since the amount contained in one token is fungible by nature, a single token can be split in to several different tokens, with certain properties maintained unchanged and the sum of the amounts of all newly generated tokens equals to that of the original one.
+Nevertheless, each VNFT has a 'SLOT' attribute, which means they are logically the same kind of business entities, so that tokens can be merged to a target token with the same slot, resulting in the target token to own all units from the merged tokens, which will then be burnt.

 ## Motivation

-Tokenization of assets is one of the most important pattern in blockchain/DeFi apps nowadays, normally there are two ways for tokenizing assets: the fungible way and the non-fungible way.
-The first one generally uses ERC-20 standard, in the case that every user's assets deposited into a DeFi contract are fungible to each other's, so the ERC-20 standard provides most flexible way to manipulate these derived asset tokens.
-The second one mainly uses ERC-721 type token standard, for the purpose that every one's asset needs to be described by one or more custom properties, for example, in a DEX platform that allow individual positions for certain price ranges, the LP token needs to be implemented in an ERC-721 way, since every position should be distinguished from each other due to their different price ranges, even if the value of assets contained in two positions are equal.
+Tokenization of assets is one of the most important patterns in blockchain/DeFi apps nowadays, normally there are two ways for tokenizing assets: the fungible way and the non-fungible way.
+The first one generally uses the ERC-20 standard, in the case that every user's assets deposited into a DeFi contract are fungible to that of others, so the ERC-20 standard provides the most flexible way to manipulate these derived asset tokens.
+The second one mainly uses the ERC-721 type token standard, for the purpose that everyone's asset needs to be described by one or more custom properties, for example, in a DEX platform that allows individual positions for certain price ranges, the LP token needs to be implemented in an ERC-721 way, since every position should be distinguished from each other due to their different price ranges, even if the values of assets contained in the two positions are equal.

-Both methods have obvious disadvantiges, for the ERC-20 way, one need to create seperate ERC-20 contract for each different value/combination of customizable properties, which is practically unacceptable.
-For the ERC-721 way, there is no quantitative relationship between the representing token and the represented underlying assets, hence significantlly reduces the liquidity and manageability of the token.
+Both methods have obvious disadvantages, for the ERC-20 way, one needs to create a separate ERC-20 contract for each different value/combination of customizable properties, which is practically unacceptable.
+For the ERC-721 way, there is no quantitative relationship between the representing token and the represented underlying assets, hence significantly reduces the liquidity and manageability of the token.

-The most simple and direct way to solve the problem is to add amount property directly to ERC-721 token, make it best for both property customization and semi-fungibility.
-Nevertheless, ERC-721 compatibility will help the new standard easily utilizing existing infrastructures, result in fast adoptance.
+The most simple and direct way to solve the problem is to add an amount property directly to ERC-721 token, making it best for both property customization and semi-fungibility.
+Nevertheless, the ERC-721 compatibility will help the new standard easily utilizing existing infrastructures, resulting in fast adoptance.